engineyard/ey-docs/pages/upgrading-to-ruby19.md

 2. On the Environment, click Create New Environment.

 3. Complete the fields for the environment.
-Make sure to select Ruby 1.9.2 for the Ruby Runtime.
+Make sure to select Ruby 1.9.2 for the Runtime.

 ![Figure 1](images/ruby_192.png)